 - 2. Communication: The term "communication" means the transmittal of information by any means. - 3.
-Document: The terms "document" and "documents" are defined to be synonymous in meaning and equal in scope to the usage of the term "documentsitems" in Fed.
+Document: The terms "document" and "documents" are defined to be synonymous in meaning and equal in scope to the term "items" in Fed.
 R. Civ.
-P. 34(a)(1) and include(s), but is not limited to, electronically stored information, the term "writing."
-Unless the producing party demonstrates undue burden or other grounds sufficient to meet the requirements of Fed.
-R. Civ.
-P. 26(e), electronic mail is included within the definition of the term "document."
+P. 34(a)(1) and include(s), but is not limited to, electronically stored information.
 The terms "writings," "recordings," and "photographs" are defined to be synonymous in meaning and equal in scope to the usage of those terms in Fed.
 R. Evid.
 1001.
 A draft or non-identical copy is a separate document within the meaning of the term "document." - 4.
-Identify (with respect to persons): When referring to a person, to "identify" means to state the person's full name, present or last known address, and, when referring to a natural person, additionally, the present or last known place of employment.
+Identify (with respect to persons): When referring to a person, to "identify" means to state the person's full name, present or last known address, and, when referring to a natural person, the present or last known place of employment.
 If the business and home telephone numbers are known to the answering party, and if the person is not a party or present employee of a party, said telephone numbers shall be provided.
 Once a person has been identified in accordance with this subparagraph, only the name of the person need be listed in response to subsequent discovery requesting the identification of that person. - 5.
 Identify (with respect to documents): When referring to documents, to "identify" means to state the: (i) type of document; (ii) general subject matter; (iii) date of the document; and, (iv) author(s), addressee(s), and recipient(s) or, alternatively, to produce the document. - 6.
 Occurrence/Transaction: The terms "occurrence" and "transaction" mean the events described in the Complaint and other pleadings, as the word "pleadings" is defined in Fed.
 R. Civ.
-P. 7(a).
+P. 7(a). - 7.
+Parties: The terms "plaintiff" and "defendant" (including, without limitation, third-party plaintiff, third-party defendant, counter claimant, cross-claimant, counter-defendant, and cross-defendant), as well as a party's full or abbreviated name or a pronoun referring to a party, mean that party and, where applicable, its officers, directors, and employees.
+This definition is not intended to impose a discovery obligation on any person who is not a party to the litigation or to limit the Court's jurisdiction to enter any appropriate order.

-- 7. Parties: The terms "plaintiff" and "defendant" (including, without limitation, third-party plaintiff, third-party defendant, counter claimant, cross-claimant, counter-defendant, and cross-defendant), as well as a party's full or abbreviated name or a pronoun referring to a party, mean that party and, where applicable, its officers, directors, and employees.
-This definition is not intended to impose a discovery obligation on any person who is not a party to the litigation or to limit the Court's jurisdiction to enter any appropriate order. - 8.
-Person: The term "person" is defined as any natural person or any business, legal or governmental entity or association. - 9.
+- 8. Person: The term "person" is defined as any natural person or any business, legal or governmental entity or association. - 9.
 You/Your: The terms "you" or "your" include the person(s) to whom these requests are addressed, and all of that person's agents, representatives, and attorneys. - 10.
 The present tense includes the past and future tenses.
 The singular includes the plural, and the plural includes the singular.
 "All" means "any and all;" "any" means "any and all."
 "Including" means "including but not limited to."
 "And" and "or" encompass both "and" and "or."
 Words in the masculine, feminine, or neuter form shall include each of the other genders.